Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md

 vkGetPhysicalDeviceFeatures(physicalDevice, &deviceFeatures);
 ```

-There more details that can be queried from devices that we'll discuss later
+There are more details that can be queried from devices that we'll discuss later
 concerning device memory and queue families (see the next section).

 As an example, let's say we consider our application only usable for dedicated